 Having completed a cycle for each CPD goal, the navigator will have created their own CPD portfolio, which may be submitted electronically to The Nautical Institute for annual validation.
 This provides formal feedback, and checks that the CPD process is being followed correctly and optimally.
-It also be added to your
+It also results in a validation